chevcast/shotgun/README.md

 # shotgun

 Shotgun is a UI agnostic command shell.
 It allows you to quickly and easily write commands and plug them into the shell framework.
-Rather than assuming the UI, such as the Javascript console, shotgun returns a result object that acts as a set of instructions so that any application can easily consume it.
+Rather than assuming the UI, such as the Javascript console, shotgun returns a result object that acts as a set of instructions so that any application can easily consume it, including web applications.
+In fact, I took the liberty of writing a separate module called [shotgun-client](https://npmjs.org/package/shotgun-client) that makes it simple to integrate shotgun with any web application.

 ---